Blog

 • Extensive business experience

-Coworking agreements are ultimately a partnership.
-The leaseholder wants to know that you can generate revenue for the business before taking on the risk of starting the space.
+Because coworking agreements are ultimately a partnership, the leaseholder wants to know that operators can generate revenue for their business before taking on such risk.

 Management agreements are unique to each individual partnership.
-Therefore, you should never use a management agreement template or lease agreement template as your guide.
+Therefore, we don’t typically recommend using a management agreement template or lease agreement template as your guide.

 • The building owner covers all expenses and pays the operator 5-10% of revenue each month.